harunpoyraz/harunpoyraz.github.io/_posts/2019-07-30-diva-android-solutions.markdown

 ## Input Validation Issues 2
 ![png]({{site.baseurl}}/pics/inputval2maiin.png)
-Also file  inclusion vulnerabilities can be found  in mobile application.
-In example we can read local files by fiving them.
+Also file  inclusion vulnerabilities can be found  in the mobile application.
+In the example we can read local files by fiving them.
 ```bash
 file:///data/data/jakhar.aseem.diva/lib/libdivajni.so
 ```